Does Fake Tan Cover Scars? – The Definitive Guide

 Does Fake Tan Help Cover Cellulite?

-While cellulite isn’t necessarily scarring, it is another condition which can lower confidence in women.
-Cellulite is visible because of the shadows caused by cellulite dimpling.
-The shadows and therefore cellulite is easily spotted on lighter skin, so by applying a darker tan, the cellulite will be less visible.
+The shadows and cellulite are easily visible on lighter skin, so applying a darker tan can make them less noticeable.
 This is an ideal and effective way to camouflage the bumps and lumps.

 Does Fake Tan Help Cover Varicose and Spider Veins?

-Sometimes veins can pop up and be visible from under the skin.
-Varicose veins and spider veins are generally harmless but are not ideal cosmetically.
-A spray tan will help make the veins less visible and diminish the shadows where the veins appear to bulge above the surface of the skin.
+A spray tan can help make the veins less visible and diminish the shadows where the veins appear to bulge above the skin’s surface.

 How Do UV Rays Affect Scars?

-Damage to the skin from UV rays can be very serious and can cause lifelong complications.
-One of these complications is the affect UV rays have on scars.
-Scars need to be kept out of sunlight as much as possible, and protection needs to be applied if your scars will be exposed to UV rays.
+Scars should be kept out of sunlight as much as possible, and protection should be applied if your scars will be exposed to UV rays.

-Overexposure to UV rays on scars, either from the sun or indoor tanning lightbulbs, can cause hyperpigmentation.
-This is when the scar and surrounding skin become a darker color than the natural color of the skin.
-This happens because the excess melanin, which is the brown pigment responsible for normal skin color, creates deposits in the skin.
-This hyperpigmentation can last for many years or even be permanent.
+This occurs when the scar and surrounding skin become a darker shade than the natural skin tone.
+This occurs because excess melanin, the brown pigment responsible for normal skin color, forms deposits in the skin.

 How To Prepare for A Fake Tan

 • Moisturize – It isn’t a good idea to apply the product to your skin right before applying a fake tanning product, but it is advised to apply some light moisturizer to your skin after shaving.
-It stops the skin from drying out and moisturized skin holds a fake tan much better, and for longer.

 • Do not wax the day before – Waxing the day before a fake tan application can cause some skin discoloration.
-This happens because waxing leaves the pores open, which allows the fake tan product to sink in deeper than usual.
-This could cause a freckle-like an appearance.
-Wait at least one or two days to have a fake tan after a wax.

 • Do a test swatch – While it is always a good idea to do a test swatch of fake tan prior to application, it is even more so when applying fake tan to scarred skin.
-This will help you determine what the skin will look like after a full application has been done, and how the scars will react to fake tanning products.

 The Different Types of Fake Tan

-For covering scars, there are different types of fake tanning products to use.
-The effectiveness of each will depend on your skin type, your scars and what you are looking for.
+The effectiveness of each will depend on your skin type, your scars, and what you are looking for.
 These are the most effective types when trying to cover scars.

 Spray Tans

-Spray tans are a sunless solution to tanning, and spray tans are usually done by professionals in a salon.
 A fine mist is sprayed onto your body, and the mixture contains DHA which bronzes your skin by reacting with your skin’s chemistry.

-Spray tanning is incredibly easy because someone else does it for you.
-You will have the benefit of it being applied by a professional who will be able to provide an even and flawless tan.
 It is not time-consuming as you don’t have to worry about spreading lotion all over your body and spray tans tend to dry quicker than other self-tanning solutions, so you will be less likely to get stains on your clothes or linen.

 Spray tans work well to cover fine, light scars as it evenly coats the skin in a sheer coat of tanning solution.